 To determine the right audience for an income share agreement, it’s important to know what the financing option is all about.

-Put simply, an income share agreement is a legally binding contract that commits a school to providing educational services without up-front payment.
-In exchange, the student agrees to pay a fixed percentage of future earnings for a fixed period of time.
+Put simply, an income share agreement is a type of loan that commits a school to providing educational services without up-front payment.
+In exchange, the student agrees to pay their debt via a fixed percentage of future earnings for a fixed period of time.

 Vocational and technical schools, such as coding bootcamps, have adopted the model most readily.
 These education providers cater to learners who haven’t found success with traditional learning models or traditional credit marketplaces.

-With an ISA, you can get quick skills training to a tech career without assuming traditional student loans, all while knowing your payments will scale with your income.
+With an ISA loan, you can get quick skills training to a tech career without assuming traditional student loans, all while knowing your payments will scale with your income.